vicode-dev/Transcendence/README.md

 We used Django for our backend development.

 ##### <i>Framework for front-end</i>
-We used Bootstrap toolkit in addition of the vanilla Javascript for our frontend
+We used Bootstrap toolkit in addition of the vanilla Javascript for our frontend.

 ##### <i>Database for backend</i>
 We used a database for our backend.
 The database itself is PostgresSQL.

 ##### <i>Blockchain</i>
 We store the tournament scores on a blockchain.
 The blockchain is Ethereum and the language used for smart contract development is Solidity.

+##### <i>Single Page Application</i>
+The website was developed as a Single-Page Application (SPA) with fully working history state.

 #### User Management